NA Work Requirements

 NA Work Registration

-FAA explains the NA work registration process and the NA requirement work exemptions when at least one member of the budgetary unit is a Work Registrant(g).
-FAA registers participants for work when any of the following occurs:
+FAA explains the NA work requirements and the exemptions when any of the following occur:

-When a reported change causes an NA participant to no longer be eligible for a work requirement exemption.
+●When a change is reported that causes a participant to no longer be eligible for an NA work requirement exemption.

-FAA sends an NA work requirements notice at benefit approval for new or renewal applications and reported changes in all of the following circumstances:
+FAA sends the NA work requirements notice at benefit approval for new and renewal applications and change reports in all of the following circumstances:

 The NA work requirements notice provides the NA work requirement information to the budgetary unit, which includes all of the following: